avidale/arxivarius/README.md

 As a result, many of the replies are inadequate.

 You can deal with it by (in order of increasing difficulty):
 * filtering the training responses in some smart way (to get rid of the too specific ones);
 * train a DSSM-like model that matches context with response;
+    * if the context is a single sentence, it can be encoded with Google's Universal Sentence Encoder (+one dense layer to transform the context into something near the response embeding, like in https://arxiv.org/abs/1906.01543 or in the attached notebook)
-    * train a seq2seq model to generate responses from scratch.
+* train a seq2seq model to generate responses from scratch
+    * you can fine-tune GPT for this task, like in https://medium.com/huggingface/2d818ac26313

+<a id="footnote1">*</a> There is a part about scientific publications in the Overnight dataset
+(https://worksheets.codalab.org/worksheets/0x269ef752f8c344a28383240f7bb2be9c), but I had learned it later.
+And anyway, creators of the dataset generated the queries with grammars (just like me), and the asked crowdsourcers to reformulate them.